Dienofail/hanbot/README.md

 # Dienofail's hanbot scripts repository
 Hanbot scripts by dienofail

 For the most updated version of scripts - come to my community discord!
 The versions are here are latest stable versions.
-THERE'S NO AUTOUPDATE IMPLEMENTED YET.
+Autoupdate has been implemented for Aphelios shard, you have to redownload utilities/elise until otherwise stated.
 Put script files into /lol-nd/scripts/ and .obj shard files into /lol-nd/shards/.

 Currently supported:
 Elise